Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/checkov.png)
 ![image](Images/checkov2.png)

-While in the Terraform-lab directory, the command 'Checkov -d .' was ran to scan the IaC.
-However, running the command outside the directory will require specifying the path to the directory.
-From the scan result, it shows we have three failed checks to remediate.
+While in the 'Terraform-lab' directory, the command 'Checkov -d .' was ran to scan the IaC.
+However, running the command outside the directory will require specifying the path to the IaC.
+From the scanning result, it was revealed that we have three failed checks to remediate.

 ![image](Images/sec_scan.png)

-The scan result is mainly grouped into two categories, passed checks and failed checks.
+The result is mainly grouped into two categories, passed checks and failed checks.
-The passed checks indicate that the configurations are accurate,
+The passed checks indicate that the configurations are accurate and safe,

 ![image](Images/passed.png)